-Please list any other languages spoken in the home: If you would like to provide us with a list of words and pronunciations so we can communicate to your child in this way, we would love that!
+Please list any other languages spoken in the home:

+If you would like to provide us with a list of words and pronunciations so we can communicate to your child in this way, we would love that!
 Words such as eat, food, sleep, bathroom, toys, mom, dad, school, friends, and home are helpful!

 Please indicate here if it would be helpful to you to have translation services for paperwork or conferences - we will accommodate if we can!
+Yes No

-Yes No Describe your approach to parenting and/or education.
+Describe your approach to parenting and/or education.
 We are really interested in how YOU describe your style, so feel free to just say a few sentences in whatever way you would like!

 What are your expectations of our teachers and program?
 You might take this time to express any experiences you have had before which we can improve on or to tell us something you would like us to discuss during conferences!

 We asked this question earlier, but sometimes this context gives families more ideas.
 Does your family have any religious or cultural values/beliefs/or practices we should know about while providing care for your child or your family?

+We love to get families involved in our program!
+Check any boxes about ways you might be able to join us:

-might be able to join us: ☐ I would love to come do some reading or playing in the classroom ☐ I can take projects home, such as cutting out or preparing materials □ I can come ahead of parent events or stay after for set-up or clean up ☐ I have another idea of how to help:
+- $\hfill\square$ I would love to come do some reading or playing in the classroom - □ I can take projects home, such as cutting out or preparing materials - □ I can come ahead of parent events or stay after for set-up or clean up - $\hfill\square$ I have another idea of how to help: